oluteo/CSE-232/hw 06/For2While/README.md

 For questions or support, contact the author at [ibukunoluwaolutayo@gmail.com](mailto:ibukunoluwaolutayo@gmail.com).

-Enjoy calculating times tables with this C++ program!
+Enjoy practicing different loop structures with this C++ program!